 5. Berberine Benefits For Candida

-Candida is a yeast found in our gut and mouth.
+Candida is a yeast found in our gut, skin, and mouth.
 Small amounts of it are necessary to help us digest our food, but when there is an overgrowth it can cause problems and is it tricky to treat.
 An overgrowth of Candida can cause a breakdown of our intestinal wall leading to the release of toxic byproducts into the body, known as leaky gut.

 However, Berberine is an excellent part of a Candida cleansing program.
 Berberine has fantastic anti-microbial activity and can: